Ro-Nemo/Playwright_Demo_SauceDemo/README.md

   <a href="https://fakerjs.dev/guide/">FakerJS</a> - Popular library that generates fake (but reasonable) data.

-  <a href="https://playwright.dev/docs/pom">Page Object Models</a> - Optimize maintenance in Login, User and Admin Pages.
+  <a href="https://playwright.dev/docs/pom">Page Object Models</a> - Optimize maintenance in Login and User Pages.

   <a href="https://playwright.dev/docs/test-parameterize">Environment Variables</a> - Not to store secrets like usernames and passwords in the source code